As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 They are quartz, amethyst, agate, chalcedony, jasper, calcite, aragonite, celestine, gypsum, hematite, magnetite, pyrite, chalcopyrite, millerite, baryte, rhodochrosite.

 Geodes are essentially part of any mineral collection.
-They not only bear a druse of fine crystals but have an extremely interesting history of formation which definitely should be shared.
+They bear a druse of fine crystals and have an extremely interesting history of formation, which should be shared.

 TIP: Geodes are mainly found near desert regions or areas with limestone deposits.
 Check out the best environments and locations in the USA in the article below: